m1ome/DatanyzeChecklist/docs/fullstack.md

 And at some point (let's say we start have a 10+ mil users) this query is starting to lag heavily.
 How can we fix this?
 Why is this happening?

 ## 3. Security
-3.1 Can you tell about: XSS, CSRF, SQL injection, man-in-the-middle.
+3.1 Can you tell about: XSS, SQL injection, man-in-the-middle.
 In brief.

 3.2 What for CSRF-token are used?